tramitit/guides/en/belgium/request_for_unemployment_benefits.md

 ---
-title: "Request for Unemployment Benefits"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Belgium"]
+categories:
-meta_title: ""
+- Belgium
+date: '2024-06-07'
-description: "This guide provides step-by-step instructions on how to apply for unemployment benefits in Belgium."
+description: Learn how to apply for Belgian unemployment benefits - steps to follow, required documents, providers and eligibility criteria explained in detail.
 draft: false
+meta_title: Guide to Applying for Unemployment Benefits in Belgium
+title: Guide to Applying for Unemployment Benefits in Belgium
-translationKey: "belgium-request_for_unemployment_benefits"
+translationKey: belgium-request_for_unemployment_benefits
 ---

 ## Description
 ### Who is it for?